mackelab/delfi/docs/autodoc/delfi.inference.Basic.md

 ```
 Basic inference algorithm

-Uses samples from the prior for density estimation LFI.
-Network can be
+Uses samples from the prior for density estimation likelihood-free
-trained with SVI (optional).
+inference.

 Parameters
 ----------